Introducing 'SWITRS to SQLite'

 This will run for a while (about an hour on my ancient desktop) and produce a SQLite3 file named

-Now that we have the SQLite file, let us make a map of all recorded accidents.
-We load the file and select all accidents with GPS coordinates as follows:
+Now that we have the SQLite file, let us make a map of all recorded crashes.
+We load the file and select all incidents with GPS coordinates as follows:

 Then making a map is simple:

-This gives us a map of the locations of all the accidents in the state of California from 2001 to 2016:
+This gives us a map of the locations of all the crashes in the state of California from 2001 to 2016:

 There are some weird artifacts and grid patterns that show up which are not due to our mapping but are inherent in the data.
 Some further clean up will be necessary before doing any analysis!
 A Jupyter notebook used to make the map can be found here (rendered on Github).